-mjEdit organises work in a multi-tab system.
-Every tab is specialised for a particular workspace and works seamlessly with the others.
+mjEdit organizes work in a multi-tab system.
+Each tab is specialized for a specific workspace and works seamlessly with the others.

-The heart of mjEdit: a fully-featured JSON editor with syntax highlighting, real-time validation, bracket matching and intelligent auto-repair.
+The heart of mjEdit: a full-fledged JSON editor with syntax highlighting, real-time validation, bracket matching and intelligent auto-repair.

 Performance modes for large files